mkravchik/LibAFL/fuzzers/libfuzzer_libpng/README.md

 In order to get the counters per BB, use the merge_drcov tool:
 `python3 ../../utils/drcov/merge_drcov.py -d ./coverage -c`

+If you want to further convert the drcov files to lcov and html, you should consider fixing the BB sizes during the conversion.
+When the data is collected, the BB sizes are not known and can be fixed by merge_drcov.py by using `-f` option.
+This incurs time penalty, but the generated HTML reflect the executed lines more correctly.
+If -f is not used , only the first line of each BB will be shown as executed.

 ### Notes:
 1. As of now, the coverage map keeps 1 byte per BB.
 So if a BB was hit more than 256 times per input, this will not be reflected correctly.
 2. The code was tested on Linux only
 3. The `DrCov` files produced by the `merge_drcov` are valid and can be processed by tools such as `drcov2lcov`.
 Please use the latest version of drcov2lcov, release `10.0.0` has bugs.
 Specifically, the release `10.0.19798` was tested and works.
 It is recommended to run it as below in order to focus only on the libpng sources:
-`~/Downloads/DynamoRIO-Linux-10.0.19798/tools/bin64/drcov2lcov -input ./coverage/merged.drcov -output ./coverage.old.info -src_filter libpng-1.6.37`
+`~/Downloads/DynamoRIO-Linux-10.0.19798/tools/bin64/drcov2lcov -input ./coverage/merged.drcov -output ./coverage.info -src_filter libpng-1.6.37`
+4. DrCov does not keep the executions count in its data, but genhtml can display it if specified.
+In order to generate coverage info including the counters, use the `symbolize` command of the merge_drcov.
+This requires llvm-symbolizer installed and should be done with the `coverage.info`` produced by drcov2lcov.
+`python3 ../../utils/drcov/merge_drcov.py symbolize -i ./coverage/merged.drcov.json -s /usr/lib/llvm-17/bin/llvm-symbolizer -c ./coverage.info -co ./coverage.cnt.info `
-4. You can convert the generated coverage.info into html using genhtml tool like this: `perl ~/dynamorio/third_party/lcov/genhtml --ignore-errors=source ./coverage.info -o /tmp/cov`
+5. You can convert the generated coverage.info into html using genhtml tool like this: `perl ~/dynamorio/third_party/lcov/genhtml --ignore-errors=source ./coverage.cnt.info -o /tmp/cov`.
+Browse to `/tmp/cov/index.html` to view the files.